CodePushGo/website/src/content/blog/en/appcenter-migration.md

 ## Add your first app

-Let's get started by first creating the app in Capgo Cloud with the CLI.
+Let's get started by first creating the app in CodePushGo Cloud with the CLI.

 `npx @capgo/cli@latest app add`